-Read on for all the hottest tips on how to manage your blood sugar levels and prevent diabetes.
+Read on for all the most useful tips on how to manage your blood sugar levels and prevent diabetes.

 But what is a normal blood sugar level in Canada?
 Here is a handy blood sugar level chart based on the guidelines by Diabetes Canada: